 Places to eat and shop

-Although drinking and eating is not allowed in the Reading Room, on the ground and first floor of the building are the RIBA Restaurant and Café.
+Although drinking and eating is not allowed in the Reading Room, on the ground floor of the building is the RIBA Café.
 The RIBA Bookshop can be found near the entrance on the ground floor.

 RIBA Architecture Study Rooms